analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

   * Second harmonic (half wavelength)
   * Third harmonic (one third wavelength)
   * The string consists of an infinite number of oscillators, with shorter and shorter wavelength.
-  * If each oscillator would have an amount of energy equal to the temperature $$E=T$$, that string would have an infinite amount of energy.
+  * If each oscillator would have an amount of energy equal to the temperature $$E=T$$, that string would have an infinite amount of energy, when it came to thermal equilibrium.
+  * But most oscillations have high frequency.
+Most oscillations, at a given temperature, are frozen out by quantum mechanics.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)